HellFactory/hellgate-frontend-clean/apps/web/README.md

    - Create a component for showing the deck
    - Create a component for manage the list of cards (draw, pullback to top deck, shuffle card in deck)
    - List must be filterable by card name (eg: "A" will show all cards that have "A" in their name)
+   - List must be sortable by suit and rank (eg:  clubs (lowest), followed by diamonds, hearts, and spades (highest))
 5. Draw the card into list
    - Card must be unique on the list
    - Card must have rank and suit (eg: 2S, 3H, 4D, 5C, 6S, 7H, 8D, 9C, 10S, JS, QH, KD, AC)